 A recent report undertaken by the Direct Marketing Association (DMA) suggests that people are becoming ever-more selective about which emails they open.
 Brand awareness and relevance feature highly within the report, as reasons why people open emails.
-This plays into the hands of those who take care with their emails and put thought into the broadcast by personalising content, keeping it simple and making the message of benefit to the recipient.
-Read more about the DMA’s report HERE
+This plays into the hands of those who take care of their emails and put thought into the broadcast by personalising content, keeping it simple and making the message of benefit to the recipient.

 Email Saturation Point?

 It’s no surprise to me that this is the case, since irrelevant, unwanted emails will only contribute to people reaching their “Email Saturation Point” more quickly.
 With this theory out there, you need to be certain that your email is going to stand out from the crowd if it is to achieve success.